What is a geocoder?

 Sure, happy to discuss it if you're a large or enterprise customer.

-What can I do to make queries faster?
+What can I do to get responses more quickly?

 Several things can help us get you an answer more quickly.